Rajaa-Rahil/Data-Analyst/Wrangling and analyze data project/README.md

 2. `image-predictions.tsv`: Neural network predictions of dog breeds.
 3. `tweet_json.txt`: Fetched from Twitter API containing retweet and favorite counts.

----

-## Key Tasks

-### Data Gathering
-- Downloaded data from local files and the Udacity-provided URL.
-- Collected tweet information through the **Twitter API** using **Tweepy**.

-### Data Assessment
-- Identified inconsistent names, missing values, incorrect rating denominators, and redundant dog stage columns.
-- Evaluated both **quality** and **tidiness** aspects of the data.

-### Data Cleaning
-- Converted data types (e.g., `timestamp` to datetime).
-- Combined multiple dog stage columns into one.
-- Removed retweets and tweets without images.
-- Merged all three datasets into a single clean dataset.

-### Analysis
-- Calculated ratings per tweet as `rating_numerator / rating_denominator`.
-- Visualized average ratings across dog breeds.
-- Found that **Labrador Retrievers** and **Golden Retrievers** were among the most consistently high-rated breeds.

----

-## Results

-- **Final dataset:** `twitter_archive_master.csv`
-  Contains 1,994 entries and 22 columns with integrated and cleaned data.

-- **Insightful Findings:**
-  - Some dog names were extracted incorrectly from text (e.g., “a”, “this”).
-  - Most tweets have ratings above 10/10 — in line with the humorous style of WeRateDogs.
-  - Labrador Retrievers received the highest average ratings.

-- **Visual Output:**
-  - A bar chart showing top 5 dog breeds by average rating.

----

-## Technologies Used

-- Python
-- Pandas, NumPy
-- Matplotlib
-- Tweepy, Requests
-- Jupyter Notebook

----
+## Key Steps and Methods

+### 1. Data Gathering
+- The first dataset is loaded locally via `pandas.read_csv()`.
+- The second dataset is downloaded programmatically using the Requests library.
+- The third dataset is collected through the **Twitter API** via Tweepy, using OAuth credentials to fetch JSON data for each tweet and save to file.

+### 2. Data Assessment
+- Performed both visual and programmatic assessment.
+- Found major quality and tidiness issues such as:
+  - Missing values and inconsistent datatypes (e.g., `timestamp`, `tweet_id`).
+  - Invalid or inconsistent dog names (e.g., lowercase words like "a") and ratings with incorrect denominators.
+  - Multiple columns (`doggo`, `floofer`, `pupper`, `puppo`) representing one variable — “dog stage”.
+  - Duplicates in image URLs and missing prediction rows.

+### 3. Data Cleaning
+The cleaning process addressed these issues by:
+- Converting data types (`tweet_id` to string, `timestamp` to datetime).
+- Combining the four “dog stage” columns into a single one (`dogstage`).
+- Filtering out retweets and tweets without images.
+- Correcting invalid denominators (setting all to 10).
+- Removing duplicates and empty entries.
+- Merging all three data sources into one master DataFrame using the `tweet_id` as the key.
+- Creating a new column `rating = rating_numerator / rating_denominator`.

+## Output and Analysis
+### Clean Master Dataset
+- Final dataset: 1,994 entries, 22 columns.
+- Columns include:
+  - `tweetid`, `timestamp`, `text`, `expandedurls`, `ratingnumerator`, `ratingdenominator`, `jpgurl`, `prediction1`, `prediction2`, `prediction3`, `favoritecount`, `retweetcount`, `dogstage`, `rating`, `dogname`.

+### Final Storage
+- Saved as `twitter_archive_master.csv`.

+### Visualization
+- A bar chart showing the top five dog breeds by average rating.
+- Result: Labrador Retriever ranks highest, followed by Golden Retriever.

+## Summary of Findings
+This project demonstrates a complete and structured data wrangling workflow with:
+- Integration of multiple data sources.
+- Identification and correction of messy and inconsistent data.
+- Clean, merged dataset ready for analysis.
+- Insight that certain breeds consistently receive higher user ratings, reflecting potential social trends in pet popularity.

+## License
+This project is intended for educational purposes under an open license.
+Data provided by the Udacity Data Analyst Nanodegree and the WeRateDogs Twitter account.